Xenii1642/Matterhorn-64-CORE/README.md

 Matterhorn 64 CORE can easily be integrated in different kinds of builds such as Nintendo 64 portables devices or mini consoles.

 It is fully open-source and released under the CERN-OHL-S-2.0 license.

-More technical information will be found here: [BB Thread]

 ## Features
 The Matterhorn 64 CORE redesign: